TomHarrop/isrfg2016/notes/notes.md

 * During elongation, the apex retains meristem activity and can give rise to axillary meristems (AM)
 * AM may differentiate into secondary and higher-order branches or be converted directly to spikelet meristem
 * Spikelet meristem is the determinate phase of development
-* After spikelet differentiation complexity is fixed, and the branches elongate flowers develop
+* After spikelet meristem formation, complexity is fixed, and the branches elongate flowers develop
 * Two stages where phase transition of meristems conditions branching:
 	* Timing of rachis meristem abortion determines the number of primary branches.
     * Transition of indeterminate branch meristems to determinate spikelet meristems specifies the complexity of branching